SKIP TO CONTENT

 Social Media Organic Reach

-The trajectory of organic reach on every major social platform follows the same curve, converging on zero at different speeds.
-This isn't a conspiracy.
-It's the business model working as designed.
+The trajectory of organic reach on every major social platform follows the same curve, and if you plot them all on the same graph they look like a family of functions converging on zero at different speeds.

 ORGANIC REACH: 2020 vs 2026 (% OF FOLLOWERS)